How Do I Worship God?

 True Worship is Expressed in Action

 The truth is, the average Christian's idea of worship is all wrong.
 Worship is not a place you go to one day a week.
-It is something that is incorporated into all of life.
-And it isn't like going to a play, or a movie.
+It is something that is incorporated into all of life, a lifestyle.
+And it isn't the same as going to a play, or a movie.
 You're not seeking to be entertained, or to "get something out of it."
 You are not the audience, critiquing the performers on a stage.
 Rather, you are the performer.
 And your audience is the God of the universe.

 I. Defining True Worship

 The interesting thing is that the English word we use isn't even adequate to describe the biblical understanding of the concept of worship.
 We get our understanding primarily from the old English word "weordhscipe" which means worthiness or meritoriousness.
 Thus we think of worship as giving God the recognition that He deserves.
 Which isn't a bad thing.
 It just is inadequate to define what the Bible has in mind when speaking of true worship.

 The word worship can be either a noun or a verb.
 When used as a noun it includes attitudes such as adoration, veneration, devotion, supplication and invocation.
 The actual definition of the noun is the reverence, honor or homage paid to God and the ceremonies or services expressing this reverence.

 However, the thing that we have to realize is that worship is not predominantly a noun in Scripture.
 Shachah (shaw-khaw'), is the primary Hebrew word for worship.
 It means, “to bow down or prostrate oneself in homage”.
 One modern translation, the New American Standard Bible, translates shachah as “worship” 83 times and “bow” or “prostrate” another 82 times.

 The Dictionary of Biblical Imagery also tells us that worship is first and foremost a verb.
 Verbs, as we know, are action words.
 Worship requires action.